 But Robert didn’t work with high level executives before.

 Want to know why he’ll pass on to the next stage of the hiring process?
 It’s simple.
 He highlights how his skills translate to being a star employee in his executive assistant cover letter.

-Example #2: Entry-Level Executive Assistant Candidate (No Experience)
+Example #2: Entry-Level Executive Assistant Cover Letter (No Experience)

 4262 Walnut Hill Drive

 As a recent college graduate with strong analytical skills, attention to detail and organizational skills, I would like to apply for the position of Executive Assistant at Korn Ferry.
 I have known of Korn Ferry’s outstanding reputation as the leading global organizational consulting firm and am committed to providing excellent high-level support to designated senior leaders.

 In the job ad you posted on Indeed, you say you’re searching for candidates who demonstrate a track record of sound judgment and professionalism.
 During my studies, as a volunteer, I managed and coordinated the Moot Court at Georgetown University and was responsible for planning the travel schedules, both domestic and international, for all participants.
 I served as the central point of contact for all administrative inquiries for over 200 participants.
 It was a quick-paced atmosphere where I needed to adjust to many different variables for planning and scheduling while ensuring a high level of confidentiality for all members regarding their bank details.
 This experience prepared me for working in a role requiring excellent communication and organization skills, along with a high level of sound judgment and professionalism.